veighnsche/weightlifting_plan_and_track/README_AI.md

 3. **Backend Processing**:
     - For messages without a `conversationID`:
         - A new `conversationID` is generated.
-        - The message is associated with this `conversationID` and stored in the Firebase real-time database.
+        - The message is associated with this `conversationID` and stored in the Firestore.
         - The `conversationID` is relayed back to the client.

 4. **Client Connection to Real-time Database**:
-    - Post-receipt of a `conversationID`, the client establishes a connection to the Firebase real-time database using this ID, ensuring real-time updates for the specific conversation.
+    - Post-receipt of a `conversationID`, the client establishes a connection to the Firestore using this ID, ensuring real-time updates for the specific conversation.

 5. **Assistant Interaction**:
     - The backend communicates the message to the assistant.